danmofo/charity-commission-database-loader/README.md

 - Dockerise so things aren't required to be on your computer
 - Write tests
 - Add more options
-	- Don't cleanup files after exit, useful for debugging
-	- Allow a directory to be specified where the data gets downloaded to
-	- Make database name configurable
+	- Make download URL configurable